militu/workstation/docs/contributing.md

 - If your changes add functionality, update the documentation accordingly.

-Feel free to submit early, though---we can always iterate on this.

-It is recommended to open an issue before starting work on anything.
-This will allow a chance to talk it over with the owners and validate your approach.
+Release notes are pre-filled with the titles of merged pull requests.

-## How to accept changes
+## How to accept a pull request

-_You need to be a project maintainer to accept changes._

 Before accepting a pull request, go through the following checklist: